smita-tanwar/Flipkart-makeup-analysis/README.md

 Seller_Name

-⚠️ Note: Raw and cleaned datasets are not included in this repository due to size and data management best practices.
+⚠️ Note: Raw and cleaned datasets are not included due to size and data management best practices.

 🔄 Project Workflow
 Phase 1: Business Understanding

 Defined objectives and KPIs